Lexyei-Git/security-for-businesses/2-where-to-start/basic-risk-assessment.md

 - Would we have to notify customers, regulators or the public?
 - How much would it cost in money, time and reputation?

-You can put this in a small table, for example:
+You can put this in a small table or use the `templates/basic-risk-assessment.csv` file with columns such as:

 | Asset / Process             | Threat scenario           | Likelihood | Impact | Notes                         |
 |-----------------------------|---------------------------|-----------|--------|-------------------------------|